 4.1.4.1 18–19 August 2009

 The 18 August 2009 event is representative of a westerly LSHC type 1 event in the Northeast.
 Similar to the westerly flow composite, the jet is displaced to the north and the similarly displaced midlevel trough provides minimal upper-level forcing and deep-layer shear over the area of highest severe report density.
-Model-derived SBCAPE is rising above 1000 J kg−1 across the Northeast, with ~2000 J kg−1 MLCAPE calculated in proximity soundings, providing ample potential energy to sustain severe convection.
-Given the benign upper-level pattern, deep-layer vertical wind shear is exceedingly weak across the domain.
-PIT contains 12 kt 0–6-km shear with notably higher amounts in the low-levels.
-Similarly, WAL has 12 knots of deep-layer shear but lacks substantial shear in the low-levels.
+Model-derived SBCAPE in excess of 1000 J kg−1 across the Northeast, together with MLCAPE ~2000 J kg−1 derived from proximity soundings, provides ample potential energy to sustain convection.
+Given the benign upper-level pattern consisting of a departing shortwave to the east and a trough axis displaced over the northern Great Lakes, deep-layer vertical wind shear is exceedingly weak across the domain.
+At PIT, the 0–6-km shear is ~12 kt, but with notably higher values ~25 kt between 0 and 3 km.
+Similarly, WAL has 12 knots of 0–6-km deep-layer shear, but lacks substantial shear in the lower-levels.

 Forcing for convection is limited due to homogeneous surface conditions and meager synoptic scale forcing.
 Therefore, small-scale boundaries serve as a focus for convective initiation.
 Storms initiate along the southern shore of Lake Erie as well as within the complex terrain of the Appalachian Mountains in PA, NY, MD, and VA.
-These storms propagate toward the east encountering weaker low-level shear than the area of convective initiation around PIT.
+These storms propagate toward the east encountering ~5–10 kt of 0–3-km shear, substantially lower than the area of convective initiation around PIT.
 In cases with strong tropospheric flow, vertical advection of horizontal momentum is a large contributor to producing severe winds at the surface.
-However, 18 August 2009 displays weak winds aloft across PA, MD, and VA where severe weather reports were most frequent.
-The 1200 UTC profile at WAL depicts a dry layer around 600 hPa that contributes to a DCAPE value of 1294 J kg−1.
-The anomalously large DCAPE indicates large negative buoyancy for rain-cooled parcels around 600 hPa.
-Under these conditions, the severe wind reports across domain are likely a result of strong downdrafts caused by anomalously large DCAPE within the observed discreet cells and small line segments.
-Additionally aircraft data suggests LCL heights around 818 hPa, allowing saturated descending parcels to evaporatively cool through an ~180 hPa thick sub-saturated layer and descend more rapidly.
+However, on 18 August 2009, weak winds ~10–20 kt at 500 hPa were observed across PA, MD, and VA where severe weather reports were most frequent.
+The 1200 UTC 18 August WAL sounding depicts a dry layer around 600 hPa that contributes to a DCAPE value of 1294 J kg−1 relative to the 510 J kg−1 observed at PIT.
+This anomalously large DCAPE value, above the 91-day maximum average for 18 August, indicates the potential for large negative buoyancy for rain-cooled parcels around 600 hPa.
+Under these conditions, the severe wind reports across the domain are likely a result of strong downdrafts caused by anomalously large DCAPE within the observed discreet cells and small line segments.
+Additionally, aircraft data suggests LCL heights around 818 hPa, high enough to allow saturated descending parcels to evaporatively cool through an ~180 hPa thick sub-saturated layer and descend more rapidly.

-The lack of strong synoptic forcing for the event, combined with the low vertical wind shear values likely contributed to poor predictive performance.
-Storms propagated from a moist environment from 1000–500 hPa around PIT toward WAL, which was characterized by similarly large MLCAPE values, much larger DCAPE values, and exceptionally weak shear.
-It is hypothesized the evolution of the convection into storms capable of producing numerous severe wind reports at the surface as they crossed into a drier environment, characterized by high DCAPE, was unexpected.
+The lack of strong synoptic forcing for the event, combined with the low vertical wind shear values, likely contributed to poor predictive performance.
+Storms propagated from a moist 1000–500-hPa environment near PIT toward WAL, which was characterized by similarly large MLCAPE values ~2000 J kg−1, much larger DCAPE values ~1300 K kg−1, and weak shear <12 kt below 6 km.
+It is hypothesized the evolution of the convection into storms capable of producing numerous severe wind reports at the surface as they crossed into a drier environment, characterized by >1200 J kg−1 DCAPE, was unexpected.

 4.1.4.2 4–5 May 2010